A guide to the best restaurants in Koutouloufari

 For such a small resort, Koutouloufari has an amazing array of local tavernas.
-Restaurants here aren't just known for their food either – they're also renowned for their gorgeous settings, tucked along cobbled streets or high up on a rooftop and overlooking the town, all the way out to sea.
-Many of the menus in this little village boast traditional Cretan dishes like oven-baked lamb, but you'll also find an assortment of British, Italian and even Asian flavours too.
+Restaurants here aren’t just known for their food either – they’re also renowned for their gorgeous settings, tucked along cobbled streets or high up on a rooftop and overlooking the town, all the way out to sea.
+Many of the menus in this little village boast traditional Cretan dishes like oven-baked lamb, but you’ll also find an assortment of British, Italian and even Asian flavours here during your holidays to Greece.

 This restaurant is one of the most sought out in Koutouloufari, so you’d be wise to book in advance.
 From the rooftop or on the main floor, you can enjoy heaped portions of Greek eats like tender lamb kleftiko or chicken souvlaki.
 When the bill rolls around, you’ll be treated to complimentary desserts such as their out-of-this-world orange cake with ice cream.

-Decked in flowers and shaded by overhanging trees, the Iokasti Caffe offers a romantic setting overlooking the sea.
+Decked in flowers and shaded by overhanging trees, the Lokasti Caffe offers a romantic setting for dining on your Greece holidays, overlooking the sea.
 The menu here features a range of meat and veggie dishes, with stand-out plates like the pepper steak expertly paired with a glass of house wine.
-Much of the menu is traditional Greek fare, though they have a selection of meals you won't find elsewhere in town, so this is a great opportunity to branch out.
+Much of the menu is traditional Greek fare, though they have a selection of meals you won’t find elsewhere in town, so this is a great opportunity to branch out.

 Oniro is a family-run restaurant whose views encompass all of Koutouloufari and beyond.
 The menu here is supremely Greek, with oven-baked lamb that falls off the bone.
 The desserts are of epic proportions, with plates of ice cream, walnut cake and an apple pie that is much talked about.